01 of 13

 Don't let outdated guides tell you that Hollywood is dirty and run-down.
 For the most part, that's a thing of the past.
 That doesn't mean it isn't crowded and sometimes tacky-touristy, though.

 Universal Studios has a well-earned reputation and is especially fun for anyone who loves the movies.
-They also run an over-the-top Halloween season that celebrates all the goriest slasher films.
+It also runs an over-the-top Halloween season that celebrates all the goriest slasher films.

 Universal Studios is not in Hollywood proper but in the San Fernando Valley.
-It's a short drive away from Hollywood at Highland on US Hwy 101.Continue to 10 of 14 below.
+It's a short drive away from Hollywood at Highland on U.S. Highway 101.Continue to 11 of 13 below.

 Sunset Boulevard runs from downtown Los Angeles to the Pacific Ocean through some of Los Angeles' most exclusive neighborhoods.
 Its most famous stretch is probably the Sunset Strip, a section whose sexy curves make it a visual icon, lined with nightclubs and emblematic billboards.

-During the day, this area is mostly quiet except for folks shopping, dining and wanting to be seen at Sunset Plaza.
-At night, it's illuminated by neon lights, an easy place to club-hop without driving around, and the sidewalks are full of party-goers.
+During the day, this area is mostly quiet except for people shopping, dining, and wanting to be seen at Sunset Plaza.
+At night, it's illuminated by neon lights and an easy place to club-hop without driving around, and the sidewalks are full of party-goers.

 Visit Venice Beach